thegengen/cloudprint/README.md

 ```ruby
 my_job.delete!
 ```

+## Failing Jobs
+If your printer fails to print for some reason, a CloudPrint::PrintError exception will be raised.
+This is a breaking change that was introduced in version 0.4.0; it is up to you to rescue this exception and do something sensible.

 ## Testing
 For your testing needs, cloudprint objects can be stubbed at will and initializing them does not require a connection.
 For example, to stub a print() call with the shoulda library, one would do this: